r4victor/tenthousandmeters/content/blog/python_bts_03.md

 };
 ```

+Every thread needs to have an access to its thread state.
+When you spawn a new thread using the [`threading`](https://docs.python.org/3/library/threading.html) module, the thread starts executing a given target in the evaluation loop.
+It can access its thread state because the thread state is passed as an argument to the evaluation function.

-After creating a thread state for the main OS thread, `pycore_create_interpreter()` initializes the GIL, which prevents multiple threads from working with Python objects at the same time.
-If you spawn a new thread using the `threading` module, it  starts executing a given target in the evaluation loop.
-In this case, threads wait for the GIL and take it at the start of each iteration of the evaluation loop.
-A thread can access its thread state because it's passed as an argument to the evaluation function.
-If you, however, write a C extension and call the Python/C API to take the GIL, CPython needs not only to take the GIL but also to associate the current thread with the corresponding thread state.
-This is done by storing a thread state in the thread specific storage (the [`pthread_setspecific()`](https://linux.die.net/man/3/pthread_setspecific)  library function on Unix-like systems) upon the thread state creation.
-And that is the mechanism that allows any thread to access its thread state.
-The GIL deserves a separate post.
-The same is also true for [the Python object system]({filename}/blog/python_bts_06.md) and [the import mechanism]({filename}/blog/python_bts_11.md), which we will also mention briefly in this post.
+After creating a thread state for the main OS thread, `pycore_create_interpreter()` initializes the GIL that prevents multiple threads from working with Python objects at the same time.
+Threads wait for the GIL and take the GIL at the start of the evaluation loop.

+If you write a C extension and create new threads from C, you need to manually take the GIL in order to work with Python objects.
+When you take the GIL, CPython associates the current thread with the corresponding thread state by storing a thread state in the thread specific storage (the [`pthread_setspecific()`](https://linux.die.net/man/3/pthread_setspecific)  library function on Unix-like systems).
+That's the mechanism that allows any thread to access its thread state.

-After the first interpreter state and the first thread state are created, `pyinit_config()` calls `pycore_interp_init()` to finish the core initialization phase.
+After `pycore_create_interpreter()` creates the main interpreter state and the main thread state, `pyinit_config()` calls `pycore_interp_init()` to finish the core initialization phase.
 The code of `pycore_interp_init()` is self-explanatory:

 ```C
 static PyStatus